David-VTUK/CKA-StudyGuide/RevisionTopics/04-Storage.md

 Key declarations are:

 * `provisioner` : Determine which volume plugin to use.
-This usually matches to a cloud provider and a specific storage service that it offers.
+This usually matches to a cloud provider, and a specific storage service that it offers.
 In this example AWS Elastic Block Store

 * `parameters` : Describe characteristics of this storage class in context of the underlying provisioner.
-In this cample, the `type` is `gp2` which, in AWS lingo means General Purpose SSD.
+In this example, the `type` is `gp2` which, in AWS lingo means General Purpose SSD.
 Other types include `IO1` (Provisioned IOPS), `ST1` (Throughput Optimised) and `STC` (Cold Storage).

 A `storageclass` object by itself defines what storage is provisioned *when it is invoked*.
 By itself, it does nothing.